apakuki/FinTechBC-ClassActivity/3.3.6/README.md

-# Group Dynamics
+# Indexing Fever

-The cryptocurrency market has experienced yet another wave of activity.
-Everyone's talking about Bitcoin and Ethereum.
-Close friends and family are bombarding you with questions, requests for information, and investing advice.
-However, it's been two years since you last looked at your holdings on Binance, and your knowledge of current-day crypto trends is lacking.

-It's time you brushed up on the price dynamics of each crypto.
-Conduct a price analysis for Bitcoin, Ethereum, Bitcoin Cash, Ripple, and Litecoin to assess average, high, and low prices for each cryptocurrency.
-Determine whether or not crypto performance in the past two years warrants future investment.
+You've caught the multi-indexing fever!
+Add power to your financial analytic pipelines by indexing your data by month and year with a DatetimeIndex.

+For this demo, you will use historical stock data from [Bombardier (BBD.B)](https://web.tmxmoney.com/quote.php?qm_symbol=BBD.B) that comprises `BBD.B` ticker prices from March to May 2019.

 ## Instructions

-Using the [starter file](Unsolved/group_dynamics.ipynb) and the historical stock [data](Resources/crypto_data.csv), complete the following steps:
+Use the starter file to complete the following steps:

-1. Load CSV data into Pandas using `read_csv`.
+1. Use `read_csv` to load the CSV data into a Pandas DataFrame called `bbd_df`.

-2. Assign the index as series `data_date`.
-Be sure to provide the `parse_dates` and `infer_datetime_format` arguments.
+2. In the `read_csv` function, set the index to equal the `Date` series.
+Enable the  `parse_dates` and `infer_datetime_format` parameters.

-3. Clean missing values.
-Drop columns `data_time` and `timestamp`.
+3. Assess and clean the data.

-4. Plot grouped data on the same chart and return `data_priceUsd`.
+4. Group data by DatetimeIndex year and month.

-5. Calculate `average` price across two years for each `cryptocurrency`.

-6. Calculate `max` price across two years for each `cryptocurrency`.

-7. Calculate `min` price across two years for each `cryptocurrency`.

-8. Answer the following questions:

-    * Which coin would you recommend investing in?

-    * Which coin had the largest swing in prices?
+5. Select close price for `BBD.B` for May 2019 by passing in values for `year` and `month` indices.

+### Challenge

+Take this activity to the next level by calculating the mean close price for `BBD.B` for all of `2019`.

+### Hints

+* Additional information about `DatetimeIndex` capabilities can be found [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DatetimeIndex.html).

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.